230110900326/Obsidian-Dashboard/Codex.md

 - Before broad changes, state the goal, affected files, and minimal implementation approach.
 - After changing code, run build and lint when available; finish by summarizing changes and verification.
 - Look!
 There is a big dog with bright eyes!
+First of all，you need to have a stable claude code